Step 1 - Create the Firepower Device Problem Description

 Submit all command output (including all computed hash values) and any system images that were collected in this section to the relevant TAC SR and proceed to the next section of this document.

 Cisco recommends performing this task during a maintenance window.
-Cisco does not recommend performing this task if additional forensic information needs to be collected as a reload of the device may cause the loss of information that is vital to a forensic investigation.
 Customers should ensure that they have a copy of the original device configuration and the appropriate authorization to initiate a reload of the platform in question before proceeding with this procedure.

 This procedure outlines how to obtain a crashinfo file and a core dump from a Cisco FXOS device.